divi4/cuisine-restaurant/README.md

 # Cuisine Restaurant
-A website for a cusine restaurant with an interactive menu
+A website for a cuisine restaurant with an interactive menu

 **Link to project:** https://cuisine-restaurant-site.netlify.app/